Stabbursdalen National Park: Pine forest

 Some 7,500–5,000 years ago when the climate was warmer, the pine forest spread far inland along the fjords and valleys.
 As it grew colder, the forest retreated and has only survived in sheltered valleys like Stabbursdalen, where it forms the world's northernmost pine forest (Porsanger climate).
 Its protection is therefore one of the major objectives of this national park.

 The woodland is open with low shrubby pine trees, in the far north trees grow slowly and are liable to frost and wind damage.
 The dry sterile soil can only support a poor undergrowth of lichen and heather.

 At Luobbal, the wetlands form a fertile oasis in an otherwise barren landscape.
 Along the river, willow and sedge, with pine woodland behind, support a rich bird life.
 Stabbursdalen is the most northernly habitat for many species, including black grouse and osprey, and wetlands are important breeding ground, especially for ducks.
 Old hollow pine trees provide good nesting places for the goldeneye and goosander.

 People in the park

-For the coastal Saami people (sjøsamene), the natural resources of Stabbursdalen formed a significant part of their subsistence.
+For the coastal Sami people (sjøsamene), the natural resources of Stabbursdalen formed a significant part of their subsistence.
 Hunting, fishing, and collecting animal fodder have long traditions, but by careful harvesting few traces remain in the landscape.
 In Luobbal, sedge was previously cut for winter fodder, while tree stumps in the forest bear witness of timber cut for building boats and houses.
 There are remains of pit-falls where wild reindeer were hunted in the past, but domestic reindeer herding took over in the 17th century.
 Today, the area provides summer grazing for the reindeer.